Information gain and measurement disturbance for quantum agents: Measurement as a Unitary

 \subsection{\Qmeasurements{} for Quantum Agents}

-For a quantum agent with a quantum state as its memory, it is natural to think of a sensory interaction as a bipartite process that results in correlations of the initial quantum state of the system of interest and the agent's memory after the sensory interaction \cite{sheeple}.
-Here, we specifically focus on the sensors that are unitary, and although \qmeasurements{} contains von Neumann interactions, it encompasses a broader class of interactions than those associated with TQM.

-Intuitively, the correlation between the initial quantum state of the system of interest and the agent's memory is maximized if one simply exchanges the quantum state between the agent's memory and the system of interest via the SWAP unitary.
-This SWAP unitary will result in the memory of the agent becoming the unknown state of interest.
-For qubits, this takes the form of

-The SWAP unitary, unlike von Neumann unitaries, preserves all statistics of any observables of the quantum state of interest $\ket{\psi}$ in the post-interaction memory state.
-Experimentally (which will be further discussed in section \ref{sec:exp_setup}), we implement $\hat{U}_{\text{SL}}\left(\theta\right)$ to represent the class of bipartite qubit-unitaries that is SWAP-like
+The SWAP unitary (equation \ref{eq:swap_full}), unlike von Neumann unitaries, encodes all statistics of any observables of the quantum state of interest $\ket{\psi}$ in the post-interaction memory state.
+Experimentally (as will be further discussed in section \ref{sec:exp_setup}), we implement $\hat{U}_{\text{SL}}\left(\theta\right)$ to represent the class of bipartite qubit-unitaries that are SWAP-like